churchill-lab/alntools/README.rst

 **alntools** processes next-generation sequencing read alignments into a sparse compressed incidence matrix (aka Equivalence Classes) and stores it in a pre-defined binary format for efficient downstream analyses and storage.
 It enables us to compare, contrast, or combine the results of different alignment strategies.

-* Free software: Apache Software License 2.0
+* Free software: MIT License
 * Documentation: https://churchill-lab.github.io/alntools/